-This section presents information about Children's Hearings decisions and Compulsory Supervision Orders in force in 2015/16.
-It also covers the number of secure authorisations and non-disclosure measures put in place by Children's Hearings in 2015/16 with comparisons to previous years.
+This section presents information about Children's Hearings decisions and Compulsory Supervision Orders in force in 2016/17.
+It also covers the number of secure authorisations and non-disclosure measures put in place by Children's Hearings in 2016/17 with comparisons to previous years.

-Compulsory Supervision orders at the 31st March 2016 decreased by 3.3% from the previous year-end was the most common type of Compulsory Supervision Order
+Compulsory Supervision Orders have decreased for the seventh consecutive year was the most common type of Compulsory Supervision Order